kumar19dangol-create/Slam-Implementation-Find-Kevin/README.md

 rviz2 -d src/succulence_rover_ros/config/succulance_slam_physical.rviz
 ```

-You will see your path to the goal and new area being discorved as your turtle bot moves through the area in real world.
+You will see your path to the goal and map being initialized and new area being discorved as well as the path to gaol being updated as your turtle bot moves through the area in real world.